-You’ll encounter similar resistance if you burn the US flag, as some protesters are doing now.
-Many see the flag as a symbol of the country (in this case the US) and burning it as disrespectful (which is exactly why protesters are burning it).
-Cultural gatekeepers want new laws that make it illegal to burn the US flag.
-Currently, we protect flag burning under the first amendment — free speech.
-Of course, that didn’t stop Cleveland police from arresting 17 protesters outside the RNC national convention this summer.
+You’ll encounter similar resistance if you burn the US flag, as some protesters do to protest government actions.
+Cultural gatekeepers view the flag as a symbol of the country (in this case the US) and burning it as disrespectful (which is exactly why protesters are burning it).
+These individuals want new laws that make it illegal to burn the US flag, thus transforming a cultural symbol controlled by gatekeepers who exact social penalties into a legal issue resulting in government-imposed penalties.

-Friends, family, and neighbors are considered informal gatekeepers of our cultural values.
-Your parents, and maybe older siblings or other family, were your first teachers.
+Commonly, we consider friends, family, and neighbors as informal gatekeepers of our cultural values.
+Your parents, and maybe older siblings or other family members, were your first teachers.
 They told you to eat your vegetables, cover your mouth when you cough or sneeze, and took you to church and school, where formal gatekeepers continued your education.
-As you age, the influence of your parents wanes and that of peers increases until you no longer even care about these cultural arbitrators and wear socks with sandals.
+As you age, the influence of your parents wanes and that of peers increases until you no longer even care about these cultural arbitrators and wear socks with sandals as a senior citizen.

-Of more concern to marketers is the pluralization of the media that severely limits the ability of formal gatekeepers to impact culture — or at least to have the power they once did.
+Of more concern to marketers is the pluralization of the media that severely limits the ability of media gatekeepers to impact culture — or at least to have the power they once did.

 That’s a conundrum.

 Cultural gatekeepers inherently limit individuality and tend to smooth out the diversity in cultures.
 This isn’t a good thing and stops culture from progressing organically, instead substituting proscribed notions of what’s acceptable.